 In this grade, slabs are constructed as a flat slab and supported by Under Reamed Piles, where even the pile cap serves as a column pedestal as with a flat slab, but their beams are not provided to reduce the cost.

 This method is performed is really well for ages.
-This technique already achieved in terminal buildings for Surat and Amritsar International Airports along with various public buildings in India.
+This technique has already been achieved in terminal buildings for Surat and Amritsar International Airports along with various public buildings in India.

 Application of Under Reamed Piles

-- To avoid damage caused by soil volume change, the under reamed pile used.
+- To avoid damage caused by soil volume change, the under-reamed pile was used.

-- The under reamed piles are suitable when the water level in sandy soil is high.
+- The reamed piles are suitable when the water level in sandy soil is high.

 - It should be used.
 When there are lifting forces acting,

 - These piles help to decrease the differential settlement as well as the vertical settlement.

 - Under reamed piles are mostly used for soil that expands and shrinks in response to fluctuations in moisture or the expansive structure of the soil.